rixx/books.rixx.de/data/reviews/lynn-flewelling/stalking-darkness/index.md

 related_books:
 - book: lynn-flewelling/luck-in-the-shadows
   text: The first book in the series.
+- book: lynn-flewelling/traitors-moon
+  text: The next book in the series.
 ---

 Avoiding second-book syndrome, Stalking Darkness is at least as good as [Luck in the